YubinYe/Coursera-Deep-Learning-deeplearning.ai/04-Convolutional Neural Networks/week2 quiz.md

 6. Which ones of the following statements on Residual Networks are true?
 (Check all that apply.)

-  > Using a skip-connection helps the gradient to backpropagate and thus helps you to train deeper networks
+  - > Using a skip-connection helps the gradient to backpropagate and thus helps you to train deeper networks

-  A ResNet with L layers would have on the order of L2 skip connections in total.
+  - A ResNet with L layers would have on the order of L2 skip connections in total.

-  > The skip-connections compute a complex non-linear function of the input to pass to a deeper layer in the network.
+  - The skip-connections compute a complex non-linear function of the input to pass to a deeper layer in the network.

-  The skip-connection makes it easy for the network to learn an identity mapping between the input and the output within the ResNet block.
+  - > The skip-connection makes it easy for the network to learn an identity mapping between the input and the output within the ResNet block.

+> very deep neural networks are hard to train and a deeper network does not always imply lower training error.
+Residual Networks allow us to train very deep neural networks.

 7. Suppose you have an input volume of dimension 64x64x16.
 How many parameters would a single 1x1 convolutional filter have (including the bias)?